 Then, apply a waxing strip.
-Make sure there’s enough space at the edge of the strip that isn’t touched with wax.
-This part will be used to effectively pull the strip off.
+Ensure there’s enough space at the edge of the strip that isn’t touched with wax.
+This part will be used to pull the strip off effectively.

 Removal of the wax strip

 Hold your skin taut with the other hand, grab the wax-free area of the strip, and quickly remove the strip in the opposite direction of the hair growth.
-Some wax may remain in the hair so you can just place the strip back and do the same.
+Some wax may remain in the hair, so you can place the strip back and do the same.

 The key to a successful at-home facial waxing is to read all included instructions and follow them thoroughly.
-Not following the directions can lead to negative effects and an unproductive waxing session.
+Not following the directions can lead to adverse effects and an unproductive waxing session.

 After all, no woman wants to sport unsightly facial hair.
 With those tips and the step-by-step guide, you should be able to effectively remove your unwanted facial hair without skin irritation or side effects.